Introduction

 Cardinal Closet

 Cardinal Closet is Catholic University’s on-campus free thrift store.
 The Closet began as a student project when Juliana Walsh, B.A.
 2024, wanted to address the issues of waste, fast fashion, and resource insecurity on campus.
 The Closet opened in Fall 2022 and carries women’s and men’s clothing in all sizes.
-It includes business, casual, athletic, formal, and maternity clothes, and more, and was an instant success on campus, welcoming over 100 students during its first semester and over 700 students, staff, and faculty members in the years since.
+It includes business, casual, athletic, formal, and maternity clothes, and more, and was an instant success on campus, welcoming over 100 students during its first semester and over a thousand students, staff, and faculty members in the years since.
+In the 2025/2026 academic year alone, there were 1,200 transactions with over 6,600 items donated and thrifted. -

 Community Garden

 In Spring 2021, students decided to resurrect the campus community garden.
 They started with a couple raised garden beds and have since expanded from harvesting a few dozen pounds of produce to hundreds of pounds of produce each year.
 In 2024, the garden was awarded a grant by the D.C.
-Department of Energy and Environment and the Chesapeake Bay Trust, which enabled the installation of new raised garden beds that include an ADA accessible raised garden bed and a small greenhouse.
-The new beds will dramatically increase the garden’s production capacity in future years and provide opportunities for all community members to volunteer and benefit from time in the garden.
+Department of Energy and Environment and the Chesapeake Bay Trust to install three more raised garden beds, including an ADA accessible raised garden bed, and to provide much needed gardening supplies.
+The new beds and supplies have dramatically increased the garden’s production capacity and provided opportunities for all community members to volunteer and benefit from time in the garden. -